AMC activity log: articles, correspondence, hike reports, philosophy, etc

 This is not how you "make the outdoors welcoming for everyone".

-We were possibly working on raising some awareness, but it apparently failed.
+We were possibly working on raising some awareness, but it apparently failed to get the visibility I'd hoped for.

 July 2022: Not renewing AMC membership out of disgust/disappointment with their degenerating attitude post-Covid.